Wednesday, June 10, 2026

 T&Cs apply, 18+

-SpinQuest, launched in mid-2025 is operated by Social Gaming Room LLC, based in the U.S., under a sweepstakes model.
+SpinQuest, launched in mid-2025, is operated by Social Gaming Room LLC, based in the U.S., under a sweepstakes model.
 The key difference is you'll never place a wager against the house.
 Instead, you collect virtual currencies and use them in games or advance toward prize redemption.
 The site clearly states eligibility rules (18+, permitted states), publishes Sweepstakes Rules, and logs operators and prize redemption channels.

 In many ways, SpinQuest mirrors platforms I reviewed earlier.
 If you read my SweepNext review, you'll find the same virtual wallets with daily/weekly bonuses, optional GC bundles, and a clear divide between "just play" and "play for prize."
 You also don't need a SweepNext promo code to claim any of the core promotions.